bhickey77/social-platform-local-crate/README.md

 If you would like to name your database something else, you will need to change `local_crate` to the name of your new database name in `server/modules/pool.js`

+## Admin Creation
+This is an important step!
+The app does not have functionality to crate an admin from a live deployed app.
+1. To create an administrator, first make sure the server and app is running locally.
+2. Navigate to [the Register page](http://localhost:3000/#/register) in your browser.
+3. Register the a user by following the steps.
+4. In Postico, navigate to the `local_crate` database you created then to the `person` table.
+5. Change the `user_type` column from `user` to `admin`.
+6. This user is now an administrator.
+When you push this database to Heroku, the user you created will permanently be an administrator and give access to administrator functionality.

 ## Create AWS Account to host photos
 1. Create AWS account.
 2. Create S3 bucket.